sadieleob/k3s-multipass/README.md

 Calico and calicoctl v3.25.2
 Kubectl 1.25.0
 K3s v1.25.13+k3s1
+K3s server is launched with servicelb (Klipper) and traefik disabled becaused we will use Metal-LB.
 ```

 In case a new version is required, the user must updated the cloud-init files passed to multipass to bootstrap the VMs, more about this below,